aescarias/pdfnaut/docs/source/guides/building-pdf.rst

 Writing the XRef section and trailer
 ------------------------------------
 After generating the section, we can proceed to write it.
 PDFs support two types of XRef section: a traditional XRef section and an XRef stream.
-To keep things readable, we will use the traditional approach. :meth:`~pdfnaut.cos.serializer.PdfSerializer.write_standard_xref_section` produces such section and returns the startxref offset that we can use later.
+For this example, we will use the traditional approach. :meth:`~pdfnaut.cos.serializer.PdfSerializer.write_standard_xref_section` produces such section and returns the startxref offset that we can use later.

 We then write the trailer and the startxref offset using :meth:`~pdfnaut.cos.serializer.write_trailer`.
 To end the PDF, we add the ``%%EOF`` marker and write the new document as usual.